xMoonGames/Magic-8-Ball/README.md

 - **Shake for Answers**: Simply shake the Magic 8 Ball item to get a random answer to your question.

 ## Download
-- For the list of supported Minecraft versions check our [releases page](https://github.com/xMoonGames/Magic8Ball)
+- To download the addon for the supported Minecraft versions check our [releases page](https://github.com/xMoonGames/Magic-8-Ball/releases) or [blob build](https://blob.build/project/Magic8Ball)

 ## Requirements